collapsed-stacks/startups/questions/11853/do-international-lenders-even-exist.md

 - tagged: `startup-costs`, `finance`, `business-capital`
 - score: 0

-<p>I am looking to start a company in Japan, for which I need to have at least 5 million Yen.
+I am looking to start a company in Japan, for which I need to have at least 5 million Yen.
-I have been looking for business lenders throughout the internet, but they all seem to spend their money to businesses inside their national borders.</p>
+I have been looking for business lenders throughout the internet, but they all seem to spend their money to businesses inside their national borders.

-<p>So my question is, are there any lenders at all who would lend you enough money to start your company in a foreign country on a foreign continent?</p>
+So my question is, are there any lenders at all who would lend you enough money to start your company in a foreign country on a foreign continent?

 ## Answer 11855